-Chattanooga bus crash: Driver back in court
+Bus crash driver was 20 mph over limit, investigator says

 - The driver faces vehicular homicide, reckless endangerment and reckless driving charges

-(CNN)Three weeks after a school bus crash in Chattanooga, Tennessee, the families of its young victims may learn more about the cause of the tragedy.
+Warren also said an onboard camera video showed that bus driver Johnthony Walker was using his cell phone on the bus, but Warren did not say when that occurred.
+It is illegal for a school bus driver to use a cell phone once the first child has boarded the vehicle whether it is moving or not, Warren said.

-The driver of the bus that swerved off the road on November 21 is due back in court Thursday.
+At the close of Thursday's hearing Hamilton County General Sessions Judge Lila Statom found there was enough evidence against Walker to send his case to a grand jury.
+The November 21 crash in killed six children.

-Johnthony Walker faces vehicular homicide, reckless endangerment and reckless driving charges.
-At a November 29 appearance the judge granted a request to continue the hearing.
+Walker faces vehicular homicide, reckless endangerment and reckless driving charges.

 At the time, Walker's attorney said the crash had been a "devastating tragedy" for the Chattanooga community.
 "There are families in mourning, there are families that are still dealing with loved ones in the hospital in intensive care," attorney Amanda Dunn said.